Syllabus - Weekly Schedule - Discord - Home - D2L - Assignment Files

 You will be able to:

-Demonstrate a broad understanding of World History from pre-History through the early modern era (thirteenth through seventeenth centuries CE).
+Demonstrate a broad understanding of World History from the early modern era through 2020.

 Make use of historical thinking.